Requirements for the Doctor of Philosophy Degree

 Dissertation Defense Examination Committee

 The dissertation defense examination committee consists of a minimum of 4 University of Vermont faculty members, all regular members of the graduate faculty.
+If a student has co-advisors, they count as 1 defense committee member.
 At least 2 graduate faculty members must be from inside the department or program.
 The chair must be both a member of the graduate faculty and from outside the candidate's and advisor's department and program.
 The definition of outside faculty means the faculty member has no appointment of any kind in the department or program.
 For University-wide interdisciplinary programs, and/or programs that incorporate faculty from multiple departments, the chair must be outside the department of the candidate's advisor.
-The chair will be designated by the Graduate College dean upon nomination by the dissertation advisor.
-Individual programs may require more than four committee members or have other specific membership requirements.
+Individual programs may require more than 4 committee members or have other specific membership requirements.
 The dissertation defense examination committee must be approved by the Graduate College prior to the defense.
 The dissertation defense examination committee and the graduate studies committee do not have to be the same.

 The chair of the dissertation defense examination committee has the responsibility for ensuring proper conduct of the examination, appropriate documentation of the results, and that the signatures of endorsement are added to the Defense Examination Record following a successful defense.

 The acceptability of the dissertation is determined by the dissertation defense examination committee.
 The chair of the dissertation defense examination committee notifies the Graduate College of the outcome.
 The result of the defense and the date defended will be recorded as a notation on the academic transcript.
-If a student's defense examination performance is not satisfactory, then one reexamination, and one only, is permitted.
+If a student's defense examination performance is not satisfactory, then 1 reexamination, and 1 only, is permitted.

 After a successful dissertation defense, candidates must electronically upload the corrected dissertation to http://www.etdadmin.com/uvm for approval by the Graduate College within the time period specified by the dissertation defense examination committee, and/or the Graduate College.